 I'm looking for your portfolio, where is it?

 I moved to New York to be a Product Manager for Google Docs.
+At Docs, I worked an effort to improve international support (including Right-to-left languages), documents templates, and that nifty automatic Document Outline.

 I moved to California to be a Product Manager at Google Play.